schakibb/Zidni/README.md

 # Zidni eLearning Platform

 Welcome to Zidni, an eLearning platform tailored for computer science students.
-Zidni provides a comprehensive and interactive learning experience, helping you master computer science concepts through engaging content and practical assessments.
+Zidni provides a comprehensive and interactive learning experience, helping you master computer science concepts through engaging content and practical assessments, this project was developed as part of our coursework at the Université des Sciences et de la Technologie Houari Boumediene (USTHB).

 ## What We Offer